-Books for Cooks and Apple Lovers, Kids, Families, Teachers, and Communication Professionals
+Books for Cooks and Apple Lovers, Kids, Families, Teachers, and Parenting Professionals

 New additions for home and school.
 Scroll down and see all our books.
 There are award-winning cookbooks, books on character development, apple books, children’s books, and books for the whole family.
 Order now!

 All Natural Low Sugar/No Sugar Apple Recipes for Kids

 Get kids cooking one of their favorite foods – apples, without the extra sugars often found in apple baked dishes.
 Let them experience the natural goodness and flavors of the apple.
 Over 70 tasty apple-filled recipes from Apple Crisp to Appaloosa Fizz.
 Introduces top ten healthy eating tips for kids and their families.
 No artificial sweeteners are used. $14.95, softcover, plastic coil for ease of use.

 USA Regional Recipes and Fun Activities

 by Amy Houts

 This American heritage cookbook is filled with over 250 pages of recipes, activities, and food history.
 Exploring the various regions of our country through food introduces children to new tastes and different cultures.
 From the East Coast to the West, this cookbook encourages children to engage with the history of the United States through the preparation and cooking of traditional regional foods.
 Softcover. $14.95 Special Only until March 17.

 Cooking Around the Calendar with Kids -